-The Mycetoma Open Source project (MycetOS) uses an Open Pharma approach to discover new treatments (new chemical entities, or NCEs) for fungal mycetoma (eumycetoma).
+The Mycetoma Open Source project (MycetOS) uses an ‘open source pharma’ approach to discover new treatments targeting M. mycetomatis, the predominant causative agent of fungal mycetoma (eumycetoma).

-News & publications
+News & resources

 - 6 February 2018 – New open source drug discovery project aims to develop mycetoma treatment

 Get our latest news, personal stories, research articles, and job opportunities.